push-protocol/PIPs/definitions/Informational/README.md

     * `PRC` - signifies, application-level standards and conventions, including notification, chat payloads, and content markdown.
 It also includes subcategories.

-        * `Notifications` -  follow composable blocks that helps achieve modular structure and helps in building on top of them:
+        * `Notifications` -  follow composable blocks that help achieve modular structure and help in building on top of them:

         * `Chat` -  \<WIP>